Depression During Pregnancy Risk Factors

 - Social support: Building a strong support network of family, friends, and loved ones who can provide emotional support and practical assistance can be crucial in managing depression during pregnancy.

 - Alternative therapies: Some women may find complementary and alternative therapies helpful in managing depression during pregnancy, such as mindfulness meditation, yoga, acupuncture, or relaxation techniques.
-It is important to discuss these options with a healthcare provider to ensure their safety and effectiveness.

 - Close monitoring: Regular prenatal visits with healthcare professionals are essential to monitor the pregnancy’s progress and the mother’s mental health.
 The treatment plan can be adjusted based on the individual’s response.